Medium endurance cutter: Ships in class

-Service Life Extension Program
+Service life extension program

-The service life extension (SLEP) program for eight cutters of the class started in July 2021 with prototype work for electrical and structural systems on the Seneca and Harriet Lane.
+The service life extension program (SLEP) for eight cutters of the class started in July 2021 with prototype work for electrical and structural systems on the Seneca and Harriet Lane.
 Additionally, Harriet Lane served as the prototype for the replacement of the main gun with a Mk38 Mod 3 25mm machine gun.
 The production phase of the SLEP, which will be carried out on Spencer, Legare, Campbell, Forward, Escanaba and Tahoma, covers four main areas: the electrical, structural and weapons systems work prototyped on Seneca and Harriet Lane and finally replacement of the main propulsion Diesel engines.
 The last SLEP is expected to be complete by 2030.